 - St. Kate's major guides display the major, supporting, and prerequisite requirements for a St. Kate's degree and the courses at your school that have been pre-approved to fulfill them.

 - 2+2 degree program articulation guides list the courses in your community college associate degree program, as well as the intended St. Kate's bachelor's degree program, and help you map the best course forward.

 Check out our transfer guides to see how your courses transfer or contact your admission counselor, who can create a custom transfer plan for you.

 Map out your transfer plan.

-Program planning worksheets are checklists that list all the major, minor, supporting, prerequisite and core requirements needed to graduate in a major at St. Kate’s.
+Program planning worksheets are checklists that list all the major, minor, supporting, prerequisite, and core requirements needed to graduate in a major at St. Kate’s.

 St. Kate's Laddering Guides

-St. Kate’s Laddering Guides (Assoc. to Bacc.)
+St. Kate’s Laddering Guides (Associate to Bachelor's)

 If you are enrolled in a St. Kate's associate program, these guides will show you how your individual courses can apply toward a St. Kate's bachelor's degree.
 Courses taken prior to 1986 from St. Mary’s Jr. College are considered transfer credit.
 All others are resident credit.

-For select programs we also have guides that help you map a pathway from a specific St. Kate’s associate degree to a specific bachelor degree.
+For select programs, we also have guides that help you map a pathway from a specific St. Kate’s associate degree to a specific bachelor degree.